ekurtgl/basler_arduino/readme.md

 ### Hardware

-1. Connect Basler USB 3.0 to the computer.
+1. Connect Basler USB 3.0 and/or FLIR GS3-U3 to the computer.

-Optional Steps for hardware trigger:
+Optional Steps for the hardware trigger:

 2. Connect:
     - Pin 3 of Arduino with Pin 1 (Brown cable) of the Basler, and Pin 4 (Green cable) of the FLIR GS3-U3.